Discover model

 ../_images/Discov011.png

-We can also display a case timeline.
+We can also view a case timeline from the Case Inspector.
 A case timeline is a chart that displays the timeline of activities as a Gantt chart.
 To display the case timeline, double-click a case in the case inspector.

 ../_images/Discov012.png

-This displays the case timeline for the selected case.
-This contains the case timeline chart and the case data from the log.
+This displays the case timeline for the selected case containing the case timeline chart (upper part) and the case data from the log (lower part).

 ../_images/Discov013.png